 On June 20, 2023, we received a determination letter from the Staff stating that, as we had not regained compliance with the Bid Price Requirement within the timeframe allowed by Nasdaq, our securities would be delisted from the Nasdaq Capital Market unless we appealed the Staff's determination.
 On June 26, 2023, we appealed the Staff's determination, and on July 17, 2023, we received notice from Nasdaq that we were granted an additional extension to September 15, 2023 to regain compliance with the Bid Price Requirement.
-On August 30, 2023, we effected a one-for-40 reverse stock split of our common stock, which increased the closing bid price of our common stock above \$1.00 per share.
-As a result, we expect to regain compliance with the Bid Price Requirement prior to the end of the extension period granted by Nasdaq.
+On August 30, 2023, we effected a one-for-40 reverse stock split of our common stock, which increased the closing bid price of our common stock above \$1.00 per share, and on September 22, 2023, Nasdaq notified us that we had regained compliance with the Bid Price Requirement.